Radionuclides

 A naturally occurring radioactive gas that can dissolve into groundwater.
 No enforceable federal limit in drinking water yet; inhalation of released radon raises lung-cancer risk.

-+What is the federal limit for Radon in drinking water?
++Does Radon have a federal limit in drinking water?

 +How many U.S. water systems have Radon over the federal limit?

-1 of the 29 public water systems on The Water Map report Radon at or above its federal limit, spanning 8 U.S. states.
-The full list is on this page.
+Zero of the 28 public water systems in The Water Map dataset currently report Radon at or above its federal limit.

 +How can I check if Radon is in my city's tap water?